-There are no Goal 5 resource sites within the 1500 foot impact area.
+There are no protected Goal 5 resource sites within the 1500 foot impact area.
+No conflicts have been determined.

 5. Conflicts with agricultural practices.

 There are some conflicts associated with agricultural practices, dust and other discharges.
 Both of these conflicts can be mitigated through DEQ dust, water and air standards.